-A sublot is defined as a single lift, one paver width wide, and 2,000 feet long.
-If a partial sublot is less than 1,000 feet, it will be included in the previous sublot.
-A partial sublot greater than 1,000 feet in length will be considered a separate sublot.
+A sublot is defined as a single lift, one paver width wide, and 1,000 feet long.
+If a partial sublot is less than 500 feet, it will be included in the previous sublot.
+A partial sublot greater than 500 feet will be considered a separate lot.